dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you stop chasing the wrong things you give the right things a chance to catch you.**
+**The pain you feel today will be the strength you feel tomorrow.**

 Anonymous